 *This maximum front yard setback shall be waived if at least 90 percent of the lot's street front is already occupied by a similar building.

+**Except for a public plaza, this setback distance shall remain clear from permanent building improvements or significant financial investments until or unless a first-floor street-level commercial building facade is constructed that meets the five-foot maximum building setback.

 Side lot-line setback.